Ecuador travel blog by Mark Berman -

 of the Rock, and also a bird called the Paraguas Amazonico - Amazonian Umbrellabird.
 I wish I had seen them and I wish you good luck spotting them.

 a swimming area by the river and safe lookout points.
 The forest floor is the most interesting place of all with all kinds of things growing including insect

 eating plants, fungi, ferns and some flowers that looked like atoms connecting.
-Trails of large ants carrying pieces of leaves crossed the walking paths.
+Trails of large ants carrying pieces of leaves cross the walking paths.

 The first waterfall I saw was Cascada La Chismosa, a sign pointed to a much larger waterfall Cascada La Poderosa 510m walk away.
 When I got to the waterfall

-there were 2 families swimming and enjoying the water, this was a nice place to sit down and relax for a while and have a sandwich and drink.
+there were 2 families swimming and enjoying the water, this is a nice place to sit down and relax for a while and have a sandwich and drink.
 Back on the path

 a sign pointed to the Mirador lookout 800m away and said that it was 85mins walk away.
 I didn't take up the signs offer on this occasion though.
 I enjoyed 5hrs